adamewing/methylartist/README.md

 ### Methylation Calls

-MethylArtist has functions for loading methylation data can from nanopolish, megalodon, or basecalled guppy fast5s, using the appropriate function below.
+methylartist has functions for loading methylation data can from nanopolish, megalodon, or basecalled guppy fast5s, using the appropriate function below.

-Once coverted, the sqlite .db file can be input to MethylArtist functions (e.g. `segplot`, `locus`, etc).
+Once coverted, the sqlite .db file can be input to methylartist functions (e.g. `segplot`, `locus`, etc).

 ## Commands: